Elections of the Student Government Association

 - Why should you run for Office?

-- An interview with the current Student Government Association Officers, SGA Advisor, and members of the SGA Senate;
+- An interview with the current Student Government Association Officers, and Associate Director of Student Life;

 - Must Present a Platform and Presentation on that Platform.